rohan8771/Typing-Test-JS/README.md

 Functionalities that I hope to add soon:
 -> A button which upon finishing the quote can show details about the quote -> A log-in mechanism for users.
 Each user can see their say 5 most recent WPMs and their all-time average WPM.
--> A mechanism to choose which car will be display on top.
+-> A mechanism to choose which car will be displayed.